Skip to content

 He suddenly couldn’t speak in space.
 NASA astronaut says his medical scare remains a mystery

-Sam Miller3 days ago03 mins
+Sam Miller2 months ago03 mins

 CAPE CANAVERAL, Fla.
 (AP) — The astronaut who prompted NASA’s first medical evacuation earlier this year said Friday that doctors still don’t know why he suddenly fell sick at the International Space Station.
 Four-time space flier Mike Fincke said he was eating dinner on Jan.
 7 after prepping for a spacewalk the next day when…